adjust/cocos2dx_sdk/doc/ios/ios.md

 ### 4. Add additional linker flags

-If you are not using `Objective-C Automatic Reference Counting`, you should add two additional linker flags.
+In order to support categories from `Adjust.framework`, you should add an additional linker flag.
 Go to the `Build Settings` part of Project Settings and look for `Other Linker Flags` option.
-Add `-fobjc-arc` and `-ObjC` flags to it.
+Add `-ObjC` flag to it.

 ![][add_other_linker_flags]